Eric Lindros trade: Background

+In a 2016 interview, Lindros revealed that this decision was based entirely on the behavior of Aubut, explaining, "The decision to not play for Quebec was based solely on the owner.
+It had nothing to do with language, culture, [or] city.
+Keep in mind, my wife is French [from Quebec].
+I was not going to play for that individual – period."
+In one particular meeting between Aubut and the Lindros family, Aubut reportedly made a rude and sexually charged comment in French about Lindros' mother Bonnie, not knowing that Bonnie was bilingual.
+More than two decades later, Aubut was forced to resign his positions as President of the Canadian Olympic Committee and Chair of the Canadian Olympic Foundation after multiple credible allegations of sexual harassment were made against him, with a retired Quebec Superior Court justice brought in to investigate.

 The Nordiques selected Lindros despite the warning.
 He asked for a $3 million annual salary with the hopes that Quebec would trade him.
 Rather than sign with Quebec, he returned to Oshawa for the 1991–92 season and represented Canada in the 1992 Winter Olympics.
 Meanwhile, Lindros reportedly rejected a 10-year contract offer worth at least $50 million from the Nordiques in March 1992, although Quebec denied making the offer.
 Gord Kirke acted as legal counsel to Lindros during this time, and led contract negotiations.
 Kirke later stated about the incident that, "There were all kinds of allegations of Eric being anti-Quebec.
 But I knew it to be absolutely false.
 It had more to do with the management of the team".

 By June 1992, the Nordiques announced that they were moving towards trading Lindros, and were engaged in trade discussions with the Toronto Maple Leafs, Calgary Flames, New Jersey Devils, Philadelphia Flyers, and Detroit Red Wings.
 The Red Wings were reported to be willing to trade Steve Yzerman, Steve Chiasson, and numerous draft picks to the Nordiques for Lindros.
 Yzerman indicated that he would also hold out from the Nordiques, should Detroit trade him to Quebec.